Morgan-Potter/Morgan-Potter.github.io/_posts/2023-10-03-Reflection Journals.md

 #### What I have been doing

-I am writing this post to re-evaluate how I write reflection journals ([again]({{site.url}}/2022/07/26/Journal-Entry-Format.html)), because I am becoming anxious that my journals are not hitting the assesment criteria.
-This would be quite bad for me personally, because I have put in a significant effort to write good reflection journals and yet I might still get a bad mark.
+I am writing this post to re-evaluate how I write reflection journals ([again]({{site.url}}/2022/07/26/Journal-Entry-Format.html)), because I am becoming anxious that my journals are not hitting the assessment criteria.
+This would be quite bad for me personally, because I have put in a significant effort to write good reflection journals, and yet I might still get a bad mark.
 Before I get into the details of why, I should discuss the recent trend of these reflection journals / blog posts, and why I am having doubts.

 ##### The current state of my reflection journals